HireDale/daleydose/about-user-roles.md

 # **ABOUT USER ROLES**
 ---

-The complete prescription process involves three interactions: Consulting, Prescribing, and Dispensing.
+The prescription process involves 3 key interactions: **Consulting**, **Prescribing**, and **Dispensing**.
 These interactions involve the patient, prescriber, and pharmacist.

 ![Prescription Process](/assets/images/daley-dose-prescription-process.png)

-The Daley Dose application offers multiple user roles, each with distinct functions and restrictions.
+The Daley Dose enables you to manage the entire prescription process efficiently.
+To support the 3 key interactions, the application provides multiple user roles, each with distinct functions and restrictions.
 Roles can be assigned to an account and follow a linear hierarchy for escalating technical issues during troubleshooting.

 To request a role change, contact an **Administrator**.